-It is essential that the partners (each and every one of them) have vetted the proposal and are clear about where they each fit in the larger collaborative effort.
+It is essential that ALL partners have vetted the proposal before submission to assure that the research in their areas of expertise is described accurately.
 Active and early collaboration among the primary project partners is highly encouraged, beginning with the LOI preparation stage, including a discussion about the content and requirements of a fully executed (signed and dated by all parties) Cooperative Research Agreement (CRA).
 Note CRAs are to be submitted only after notification that the program is considering a recommendation for award.
 Therefore, please do not submit draft CRAs with the proposal.
 Instead, the lead academic institution shall submit a promissory letter stating that the institution will submit fully executed (signed and dates by all parties) CRA(s), if the proposal is being considered for an award within no more than 6 weeks after the notification that the PFI:BIC Program is considering the proposal for an award.
-It is important that all the partners that will be participating as signatories on a CRA be fully aware that this is a requirement of participating in the PFI:BIC Program.
+It is important that all the partners that will be participating as signatories on a CRA be fully aware that this is a requirement of participating in the PFI:BIC Program and acknowledge this in their letters.